noahehall/theBookOfNoah/architecture/_functional_programming.md

 		- e.g. in object oriented programming the unit of work could be considered the class
 	- singularity principle
 		- states that functions should hav ea single purpose
+	- pure error handling
+		- distinct from exception handling
+		- allows exceptionns to only fire in truly exceptional conditions (i.e. an exception)

 # declarative vs imperative